 Why is this called Wavytail, anyway?

-We have two cats.
+We have three cats.
 Smokey Cat is a handsome grey short-hair.